 The design theme for the Gathering Place was inspired by the Hunter site centerpiece, the red, birdhouse-shaped sales kiosk.
 Birds and birdhouses took over as the artistic enhancements to the site which would remind people of their connection to nature.
 Poles, which are reminiscent of trees, were decoratively painted green and were arranged in patterns radiating out from the performance stage in the northeast corner of the site.
-The poles could also serve a useful function for the Hunter tree sales as supports and dividers of the Christmas tree sections.
+The poles can serve a useful function for the Hunter tree sales as dividers of the Christmas tree sections.
 Already-existing light poles on-site were painted green like the other tree-poles and were given the “birdhouse” treatment, but no additional wiring or lighting was added.
-This made it unnecessary for the project to apply for any development permits from the City of Seattle.
+This made it unnecessary for the project to apply for any construction-and-development permits from the City of Seattle.